FunkFeuer/common-node-db/README.rst

 Create user and database user permitted to create databases.
 For instance, for Funkfeuer Wien::

- $ adduser --system --disabled-password --home /srv/ffw ffw
+ $ adduser --system --disabled-password --home /srv/ffw --shell /bin/bash --group ffw
- $ sudo postgres createuser -d ffw -P
+ $ sudo -u postgres createuser -d ffw -P

 Note: Depending on your setup the createuser command has to be executed by a different user.